api3dao/vitepress-docs/docs/explore/dapis/OEV.md

 ### What is OEV?

-Oracle Extractable Value (OEV) is a subset of MEV related to the way oracles are currently designed.
 Any update to data feeds, or a lack thereof, can create opportunities for OEV such as arbitrage and liquidations.
 During each of these interactions value is leaking from the dApp users to both searchers and blockchain validators.
 Learn more about OEV in a summary of the